 Bienvenidos!

-Thank you for joining us on the maiden voyage of Istorya’s Fourth Chapter: Galeón.
+Thank you for joining us on the farewell maiden voyage of Istorya’s Fourth Chapter: Galeón.
 In this journey, we trace how the Spanish colonial and galleon eras shaped Filipino cuisine—and how Filipinos made those influences their own.

 Part One: Spanish Colonial Influence (1521–early 1800s) explores how religion, hierarchy, and elite cuisine were imposed, and how Filipinos responded with resourcefulness, quiet resistance, and adaptation.